commercetools/sphere-product-type-import/README.md

 })
 ```

 When there is an error during processing productTypes, process will by default save this error to `summary.errors` array and reject.
-If the configuration flag `importerConfig.rejectOnError` is set to `false` the importer will only push error to summary and then continue with next productType.
+If the configuration flag `importerConfig.continueOnProblems` is set to `true` the importer will only push error to summary and then continue with next productType.

 ## Contributing
   See [CONTRIBUTING.md](CONTRIBUTING.md) file for info on how to contribute to this library